StarPlayrX/bigmac/README.md

 ### When running from an OS
 Only clean installs are supported to an erased Mac OS Extended (Journaled) disk.

+### When running from an Install macOS Bi Sur USB Disk
+APFS Clean installs are supported.
+You can even upgrade older versions of Big Sur!

 ## Prerequisite (Terminal, set sudo nvram boot-args='-no_compat_check')
 1. In order to do this inside macOS, SIP must be disabled